Wetlands International: Peatlands

 Wetlands International's peatlands work is focused in Eurasia and southeast Asia.
-The peatswamp forests of Central Kalimantan are studied and worked on in particular for climate mitigation.
+The peatswamp forests of Central Kalimantan, Indonesia, are studied and worked on in particular for climate mitigation.
 The project Restoring peatlands in Russia is a joint-effort with the government and Greifeswald University, and was recognised by the UNFCCC with a Momentum for Change award in 2017, for storing up to 200,000 tonnes CO_{2}e of carbon emissions every year by rewetting peatlands and preventing fires.

-In the severely degraded peat lands of Central Kalimantan (Indonesia), drainage canals and logging have had disastrous impacts in an attempt to convert the unsuitable peatswamps into rice fields.
+In the severely degraded peat lands of Central Kalimantan, drainage canals and logging have had disastrous impacts in an attempt to convert the unsuitable peatswamps into rice fields.
 By building small dams and blocks, the drainage of the area was stopped, preventing further oxidation of the peat soil.
 The area was then reforested with native tree species and community fire brigades to prevent the island's huge problem of peat fires.